+1 preservation, production, and rehabilitation of housing.

-- (7) Economic development.
+(7) Economic development.
 The plan must include the identification of existing types and patterns of economic activities including, but not limited to, business, commercial, industrial, agricultural, and tourism.
 The plan must also identify areas suitable for future economic expansion or revitalization.
-The plan must include goals, policies, and implementation techniques reflecting local, regional, and statewide concerns for the expansion and stabilization of the economic base and the promotion of quality employment opportunities and job growth. - (8) Services and facilities.
-The plan must be based on an inventory of existing physical infrastructure such as, but not limited to, educational facilities, public safety facilities, libraries, indoor recreation facilities, and community centers.
-The plan must describe services provided to the community such as, but not limited to, water supply and the management of wastewater, storm water, and solid waste.
+The plan must include goals, policies, and implementation techniques reflecting local, regional, and statewide concerns for the expansion and stabilization of the economic base and the promotion of quality employment opportunities and job growth.

+8 (8) Services and facilities.
+The plan must be based on an inventory of existing physical 9 infrastructure such as, but not limited to, educational facilities, public safety facilities, libraries, 10 indoor recreation facilities, and community centers.
+The plan must describe services provided to 11 the community such as, but not limited to, water supply and the management of wastewater, 12 storm water, and solid waste.
 The plan must consider energy production and consumption.
-The plan must analyze the needs for future types and levels of services and facilities, including, in accordance with § 46-15.3-5.1, water supply system management planning, which includes demand management goals as well as plans for water conservation and efficient use of water concerning any water supplier providing service in the municipality, and contain goals, policies, and implementation techniques for meeting future demands. - (9) Circulation/Transportation.
+The 13 plan must analyze the needs for future types and levels of services and facilities, including, in 14 accordance with § 46-15.3-5.1, water supply system management planning, which includes 15 demand management goals as well as plans for water conservation and efficient use of water 16 concerning any water supplier providing service in the municipality, and contain goals, policies, 17 and implementation techniques for meeting future demands.
+The plan must address and 18 incorporate the present and future interests of the school system, including, but not limited to, 19 curriculum and instruction needs.
+In addition, the plan must address and incorporate school 20 infrastructure improvements including, but not limited to, maintenance, administration, and 21 school buildings, transportation routes, fields, playgrounds, sidewalks, raised crosswalks and 22 parking lots.

+(9) Circulation/Transportation.
 The plan must be based on an inventory and analysis of existing and proposed major circulation systems, including transit and bikeways; street patterns; and any other modes of transportation, including pedestrian, in coordination with the land use element.
-Goals, policies, and implementation techniques for the provision of fast, safe, efficient, and convenient transportation that promotes conservation and environmental stewardship must be identified. - (10) Natural hazards.
+Goals, policies, and implementation techniques for the provision of fast, safe, efficient, and convenient transportation that promotes conservation and environmental stewardship must be identified.

+(10) Natural hazards.
 The plan must include an identification of areas that could be vulnerable to the effects of sea-level rise, flooding, storm damage, drought, or other natural hazards.
-Goals, policies, and implementation techniques must be identified that would help to avoid or minimize the effects that natural hazards pose to lives, infrastructure, and property. - (11) Land use.
-In conjunction with the future land use map as required in subdivision 45-22.2-6(b)(2)(ii), the plan must contain a land use component that designates the proposed general distribution and general location and interrelationships of land uses including, but not limited to, residential, commercial, industrial, open space, agriculture, recreation facilities, and other categories of public and private uses of land.
-The land use component shall be based upon the required plan content as stated in this section.
-It shall relate the proposed standards of population density and building intensity to the capacity of the land and available or planned facilities and services.
-The land use component must contain an analysis of the inconsistency of existing zoning districts, if any, with planned future land use.
-The land use component shall specify the process and schedule by which the zoning ordinance and zoning map shall be amended to conform to the comprehensive plan and shall be included as part of the implementation program.
+Goals, policies, and implementation techniques must be identified that would help to avoid or minimize the effects that natural hazards pose to lives, infrastructure, and property.

+(11) Land use.
+In conjunction with the future land use map as required in subdivision 45 22.2-6(b)(2)(ii), the plan must contain a land use component that designates the proposed general

+1 distribution and general location and interrelationships of land uses including, but not limited to, 2 residential, commercial, industrial, open space, agriculture, recreation facilities, and other 3 categories of public and private uses of land.
+The land use component shall be based upon the 4 required plan content as stated in this section.
+It shall relate the proposed standards of population 5 density and building intensity to the capacity of the land and available or planned facilities and services.
+The land use component must contain an analysis of the inconsistency of existing 6 7 zoning districts, if any, with planned future land use.
+The land use component shall specify the 8 process and schedule by which the zoning ordinance and zoning map shall be amended to 9 conform to the comprehensive plan and shall be included as part of the implementation program.